odibua/covid19TrackingProject/README.md

 1. Install pip on your system by following these [instructions](https://pip.pypa.io/en/stable/installing/)
 1. Navigate to ```covid19Tracking/``` and run ```pip install -e .```
 1. Sign up for [circleci](https://circleci.com/signup/), a continous integration tool
-1. Checkout a branch with a meaningful name for adding regions from which to scrape raw data
+1. Create a branch with a meaningful name for adding regions from which to scrape raw data i.e `git checkout -b {NAME}`

 To lint code type `python setup.py pylint` in terminal
 ## Overview of Code